 Hiking

-From paved, accessible trails with urban amenities close at hand, to rustic trails through ancient woodlands, there’s a lot to experience when you hit the trails in Duluth.
+Getting your steps in Duluth is always a scenic adventure!
+From paved, accessible trails with urban amenities close at hand to rustic routes through ancient woodlands, there’s a world of beauty to experience when you hit the trails in Duluth.
+Whether you’re seeking a relaxed stroll with Lake Superior views or a challenging trek with panoramic vistas, our extensive network of trails has something for you.

-42 miles of the Superior Hiking Trail (SHT for short) run through Duluth city limits.
-Here’s how you can best enjoy them.
+A world-class footpath, 42 miles of the Superior Hiking Trail (SHT) run through Duluth city limits.
+This guide provides insider tips on how to best enjoy this world-renowned, rugged trail.

 There’s a reason Outside Magazine named Duluth the “Best Town Ever.”
-We’re ranked a few of them here, sorted from easy to extreme.
+This guide ranks our most popular outdoor experiences, from easygoing scenic strolls to adrenaline-inducing mountain biking.

 Family hiking